gits5213/netlifyAppUIAutomation/README.md

   - If, all the tests is passing then allure report will automatically open in a browser
   - If, tests are failing then
     - CMD/Terminal > Project Root > npm run posttest on the terminal

+## CI Pipe Configuration
+  - Configured CI (Github action) based on each push build
+    - It will automatically execute automation regression suite based on each push and generate allure report and deploy allure report to github page (github.io host)
+  - Configured CI (Github action) nightly build
+    - It will automatically execute automation regression suite overnight and generate allure report and deploy allure report to github page (github.io host)